aws-quickstart/cdk-eks-blueprints/docs/addons/aws-load-balancer-controller.md

   },
 });
 ```

-To validate that controller is running ensure that controller deployment is in `RUNNING` state:
+To validate that controller is running, ensure that controller deployment is in `RUNNING` state:

 ```bash
 # Assuming controller is installed in kube-system namespace